AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="objectives_meta_data"/>
 ### 7.1.3 Objectives Meta Data

-The data in this section is used by Objectives.
-Objectives can be associated with a Block or with individual AU’s.
+The data in this section are used by the Objectives.
+Objectives can be associated with a Block or with individual AUs.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>